 The Effect of Light-cured Fluoride Varnish to Remineralize Post-orthodontic White Spot Lesions and Change the Oral Microbiome: a Double-blind, Split-mouth Randomized Clinical Trial

-- Patients will be consented by Dr. Joseph Mullen, or an eligible and trained orthodontic resident.
+- Patients will be consented by the investigators or an eligible and trained orthodontic resident.

 Participants will be assigned into one of three groups via stratified permuted block randomization.
 The groups will receive treatment as follows in a split-mouth study design: